Featured New York Life Manager: Edward Dunmore.

 Ed Dunmore knows from experience that even when things are going well, it is worth considering your options.
-A native of Detroit who attended the University of Arkansas on a music scholarship (he plays trumpet); Ed entered the Marine Corps Officer candidate School upon graduation.
-He served with the Marines as a logistics Offices in Norfolk, Va., and when his tour was up, he found success in the automotive industry.
-It was actually his own New York Life Agent who suggested that he consider a career with the Company.
+A native of Detroit, he attended the University of Arkansas on a music scholarship (he plays trumpet).
+Upon graduation, Dunmore entered the Marine Corps, where he served as a Logistics Officer in Norfolk, Va.
+When his tour was up, he found success in the automotive industry.
+It was actually his own New York Life agent who suggested that he consider a career with New York Life.

-“I had no real knowledge about insurance,” Ed says.
+“I had no real knowledge about insurance,” he says.
 “I was happy with my career in the car business, and I was doing well.
-But I began looking at the longevity of what I was doing in comparison to my Agent.
-New York Life had a more appealing long term track.”
+But I began looking at the longevity of what I was doing in comparison to my agent.
+New York Life had a more appealing long-term track.”

-Ed joined New York Life in 1997, and that year was named New Agent of the Year (Norfolk General Office).
-He was also the New Org Life and Overall First Year Commission Leader in 1997; he achieved Life All Star and centurion consecutively from 1997 to 2000, and attained Executive Council in 1998, 1999 and 2000.
+In 1997, Dunmore, joined New York Life.In the same year, he was named New Agent of the Year (Norfolk office) and New Org Life and Overall First Year Commission Leader.
+Also, he achieved Life All Star and Centurion, consecutively, from 1997 - 2000, and attained Executive Council from 1998 - 2000.

-After four years as an Agent, in 2001, Ed began the transition into management and became a Sales Development Manager in the Jacksonville General office.
-In 2006, he was promoted to Agency Standards Consultant for the Jacksonville, Savannah and Charleston General Offices (Charleston includes the Central Carolina and Myrtle Beach Sales Offices).
-He is now a Senior Agency Standards Consultant in those offices “My job is to ensure that Agents and managers are clear on the Company’s high standards of business conduct… We’re tasked with protecting the brand and the Company’s reputation.
-It’s my belief that if I positively affect an Agent’s mindset on what he or she should or should not do, I’ll be successful at protecting the brand from the bottom up.”
+In 2001, Dunmore became a Sales Development Manager in the Jacksonville office.
+In 2006, he was promoted to Agency Standards Consultant and Senior Agency Standards Consultant for the Jacksonville, Savannah and Charleston General offices.
+“My job is to ensure that agents and managers are clear on the Company’s high standards of business conduct.
+We’re tasked with protecting the brand and the Company’s reputation.
+I believe that if I positively affect an agent’s mindset, I’ll be successful at protecting the brand from the bottom up.”

 Why New York Life?

-For over 168 years, New York Life has provided financial security to families and businesses, and supports the success of its employees.
+For 170 years, New York Life has provided financial security to families and businesses, and supports the success of its employees.
 New York Life offers an innovative workplace.